Witch Doctors. So the title makes me cringe, but let's check out the episode. Could go either of two ways.

 Nimoy is back in the studio.
 He's wearing a red shirt – you'd think he of all people would know better.
 He claims that in the nineteenth century, European physicians found that African and Asian patients sometimes didn't respond to Western medicine.
 He neglects to mention that a lot of Western people didn't respond to nineteenth century Western medicine.
 Nineteenth century Western medicine was kind of crap.

 At another clinic, the founder deals with curing mental illness amongst people who believe that such illness comes from evil spirits.
 He uses Mexican rituals to help his patients feel that some progress is being made on the spirit front.
 We look specifically at a woman who's suffering severe emotional difficulties, who is aided with prayers and Aztec ritual.
 It's less laid back than the other thing we've seen, involving her being whacked with a leafy branch and shaken.
-Nimoy assures us this has a cathartic effect, as she bursts into tears.
+Nimoy assures us this has a cathartic effect, and sure enough the woman bursts into tears.
+So would I, honestly.
 The doctor talks about the effect of symbols on the mind.
 He also uses music, which has been helpful in the recovery of the catatonic guy.

 Nimoy sums up.
 In our society 'witch doctors' aren't up to much, but in different societies their mastery of herbal remedies are helpful, and their ability to encourage changes in attitude help to encourage healing.